icbmisutb/Picbmis2019/exampleSite/content/about/abstracting-indexing.md

 canonicalurl = ""
 +++

-Proceedings of the 1st International Conference on Business, Management and Information Systems 2019 (ICBMIS 2019)  indexed in:
+The Proceedings of the 1st International Conference on Business, Management and Information Systems 2019 (ICBMIS 2019)  indexed in: